elatov/elatov.github.io/_posts/2012-09-05-vcap5-dcd-objective-4-2-create-an-implementation-plan.md

 ### Incorporate customer objectives into a phased implementation schedule

-From &#8220;<a href="http://download3.vmware.com/elq/pdf/wp_roadmaptovirtualinfrastructure.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://download3.vmware.com/elq/pdf/wp_roadmaptovirtualinfrastructure.pdf']);">The Roadmap to Virtual Infrastructure: Practical Implementation Strategies</a>&#8220;:
+From "<a href="http://download3.vmware.com/elq/pdf/wp_roadmaptovirtualinfrastructure.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://download3.vmware.com/elq/pdf/wp_roadmaptovirtualinfrastructure.pdf']);">The Roadmap to Virtual Infrastructure: Practical Implementation Strategies</a>":

 > **Typical Deployment Phasing**
 > While the goal of virtualization is to improve operations and reduce cost, the best practice in deploying virtualization is to take a phased implementation approach where you focus on the following areas: